Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Benchmark and simulation setup

 \textbf{CBC.} The COIN-OR Branch-and-Cut (CBC) solver~\cite{CBC} is an open-source MILP solver built on a branch-and-bound framework enhanced by cutting planes.
 We accessed CBC through the \texttt{PuLP} Python library~\cite{PuLP} and executed it locally. \\

-\textbf{Simulated Annealing.} Simulated Annealing (SA) provides a classical stochastic baseline for QUBO solving.
-Inspired by the physical cooling process of materials the algorithm searches the solution space by applying local modifications\cite{Kirkpatrick1983}.
-We implemented SA using D-Wave’s open-source \texttt{neal} library with default parameters.\cite{Neal}\\
+\textbf{Simulated Annealing (SA).} This method provides a classical stochastic baseline for QUBO solving.
+Inspired by the physical cooling process of materials, it explores the solution space through iterative local modifications~\cite{Kirkpatrick1983}.
+We implemented SA using D-Wave's open-source \texttt{neal} library with default parameters~\cite{Neal}.\\

-\textbf{Tabu Search.} Tabu Search (Tabu) is a metaheuristic that enhances local search with short-term memory to avoid cycling.
-Rather than repeatedly revisiting recent solutions, it maintains a dynamic “tabu list” of forbidden moves for a specified tenure, meaning that a move remains disallowed for a fixed number of iterations before it can be reconsidered.\cite{Glover1997}.
-For our testing, we used D-Wave’s \texttt{dwave-tabu} sampler~\cite{DWaveTabu2025,Palubeckis2004} with default parameters.
+\textbf{Tabu Search (Tabu).} This metaheuristic enhances local search with short-term memory to avoid cycling.
+It maintains a dynamic "tabu list" of forbidden moves for a specified tenure (a fixed number of iterations)~\cite{Glover1997}.
+For our experiments, we used D-Wave's \texttt{dwave-tabu} sampler~\cite{DWaveTabu2025,Palubeckis2004} with default parameters.